anvishettyy14/express-crud-api/README.md

 # Express CRUD API

-A simple CRUD API built using Node.js and Express.js.
+A backend API built using Node.js, Express.js, and SQLite.

 ## Features

-- Get all posts
+* Get all posts
-- Get post by ID
+* Get post by ID
-- Create new post
+* Create new post
-- Update post
+* Update post
-- Delete post
+* Delete post
+* Submission validation middleware
+* Pending verification workflow
+* User reputation system
+* SQLite database integration

 ## Technologies Used

-- Node.js
+* Node.js
-- Express.js
+* Express.js
+* SQLite3
+* Git & GitHub

 ## API Endpoints

+### Posts

-GET /posts
+* GET /posts

-GET /posts/:id
+* GET /posts/:id

-POST /posts
+* POST /posts

-PUT /posts/:id
+* PUT /posts/:id

-DELETE /posts/:id
+* DELETE /posts/:id

+### Verification

+* PUT /posts/:id/verify

+Verifies a post and changes its status from "pending verification" to "verified".

+### Reputation

+* GET /users/:id/reputation

+Calculates and returns:

+* Contributor Score
+* Curator Score

+## Submission Protocol

+When a new post is submitted:

+1. The request is validated.
+2. A title is required.
+3. The post is assigned the status:

+   * pending verification
+4. Verified posts can later be approved through the verification endpoint.

+## Database

+SQLite is used as the relational database for storing project data.

 ## Author